dombmann/Bachelor_Game/README.md

 # Bachelor_Game
 This game was created for my Bachelor Thesis "Interactive Visualisation to assess Hand Kinematics" and can be played by anyone with access to a Leap Motion Controller.
+This repository contains all the necessary files to play the game as an executable file.
+For the Unity Project see section "Furter Work".

 ## Requirements
 * Leap Motion V2 with v2.3.1 Tracking SDK